-Collectively known as The Undisputed Era, this foursome has run roughshod over developmental brand NXT.
-It’s not only their opponents who’ve suffered, however: Fish underwent knee surgery in early March which will keep him out for several months.
+Collectively known as The Undisputed Era, this foursome has run roughshod over developmental brand NXT over the past year.
+It’s not only their opponents who’ve suffered, however: Fish underwent knee surgery in early March which sidelined him for several months.
 A 2K series debut should at least bring some cheer to his recuperation.

 After turning 41 in June, Styles’ extended Indian summer shows no sign of slowing down.
 He’s cemented his reputation as the MVP of Smackdown via recent feuds with John Cena and Shinsuke Nakamura, and a long-term dream programme with Daniel Bryan beckons.
 2K19 marks his third WWE video game appearance.